beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 > ⏱ This tutorial is an introductory walkthrough of creating a personal website on Begin.
-It should take fewer than 5 minutes.
+It should take less than 5 minutes.

 ## Introduction